celery/celery/sources/userguide/periodic-tasks.txt

 ------------------------------

 Custom scheduler classes can be specified on the command line (the ``-S`` argument).
-The default scheduler is :class:`celery.beat.PersistentScheduler`.
+The default scheduler is :class:`celery.beat.PersistentScheduler`, which is simply keeping track of the last run times in a local database file (a :mod:`shelve`).

-``django-celery`` ships with a scheduler that stores the schedule in a database::
+``django-celery`` also ships with a scheduler that stores the schedule in a database::

     $ celerybeat -S djcelery.schedulers.DatabaseScheduler